diegoami/DA-youtube-scripts/README.md

 ### DOWNLOADING VIDEOS

-**download_videos.py** is used to download the videos you listed in a json file, in the format specified above.
-For instance, in this case the files listed in *russian/liked.json* will be downloaded to *~/musicvideos/russian*
+**download_videos.py** is used to download the videos from a mongo repository created in the repository musicblogs https://github.com/diegoami/musicblogs-scripts-PY

 Obviously, it is required to install the related codecs.

 ```
-python download_videos.py --workDir=russian --inputFile liked.json --outDir ~/musicvideos/russian
+python download_videos.py --blogId 556901760723185848  --outDir ~/musicvideos/southslavic
 ```

---start and --end are optional to retrieve videos from *start* to *end* in the inputFile

 ### EXTRACTING SOUNDS FROM VIDEOS